FRC-9430/TeamCommon/settings/vscode/readme.md

 1. VSCode W/ WPILib must be installed "For All Users" during installation via ISO.
     An admin may need to assist with this installation.
 2. Modify settings.json to ensure the paths to WPILib are correct.
+Use CTRL+H/Find and replace.
     You will receive errors notifying you that a path to your JVM is invalid.
 3. Modify snippets in `snippets/` to match your name and username as prompted by the comments in the file.